Let's Get Started with Canvas

 - National Standards for Quality Online Teaching

-When you are ready to develop a fully or hybrid online course you will first be submitting a distance education addendum for approval through Curricunet, use the Curricunet Link.
+When you are ready to develop a fully or hybrid online course you will first need to submit a distance education addendum for approval through the Curricunet Link.
 The Distance Education Coordinator or Curriculum Chair can help with the proposed modification.

 We encourage an Open Proctoring Policy at Columbia College in which you, the instructor can allow students to chose an approved proctor and proctoring site (on-campus or an approved proctoring site) if needed for exams in a fully online course.